Azure-Samples/azureai-assistant-tool/config/instructions/function_spec.md

+## Pre-requisites for processing
+- User requests to create some function.
+Examples, "Create function that generates random number", "Create function that returns current weekday" etc.
+- If user requests something totally different, then you shall instruct the user what input you need in order to process the request.

+## Requirements
-You are tasked to create a function specification of given requirements.
-The function specification shall follow this template:
+1. You are required of creating a function specification of given user input.
+2. The function specification shall follow JSON template below:
 {
     "type": "function",
     "function": {